z1137254268/fastmac/README.md

 ## Using ssh to connect to other servers

-fastmac (or linux) can be handy if you're out and about but need to safely access one of your servers.
-You can ssh from your fastmac/linux instance to your servers, as long as you've set up a GitHub secret containing the ssh private key needed to connect to your server.
+`fastmac` (or linux) can be handy if you're out and about but need to safely access one of your servers.
+You can ssh from your fastmac/linux instance to your servers.
+First you have to set up a GitHub secret containing the ssh private key needed to connect to your server.
+To set one up, [click here](../../settings/secrets/new) to create a new secret, name it `SSH_KEY` (it must be that exact name), and paste your private key file (e.g. `~/.ssh/id_rsa`) contents as the value.
+Save your secret, and then when you connect using the fastmac/linux steps, you'll find that your terminal has your key ready for use.

+## Behind the scenes

+`fastmac` is a very thin wrapper around [tmate](https://tmate.io/), so all the features of tmate are available. tmate itself is based on [tmux](https://github.com/tmux/tmux/wiki), so you have all that functionality too.
+In practice, that means other people can connect to the same ssh session, and you'll all be sharing the same screen!
+This can be very handy for debugging and support.
+The integration with Github Actions is provided by [action-tmate](https://github.com/mxschmitt/action-tmate).